bhavaniravi/portfolio/data/blogs/2018-10-08_Before-You-Wear-That-Critique-Hat-7f5fac205b37.md

 ---
-slug: "wear-that-critique-hat"
+slug: wear-that-critique-hat
 published_date: 2018-10-08T17:40:27.975Z
 created_date: 2018-10-08T17:40:27.975Z
-title: "Before You Wear That Critique Hat"
+title: Before You Wear That Critique Hat
-template: "post"
+template: post
 draft: false
+description: >-
-description: "People judge.
+  People judge.
 I was not an exception.
 We are culturally trained to comment on things that happen in front of us.
 My most common one is, “How dumb can a person be to drive that slow?”
-In my defense…"
+In my defense…
-subtitle: "
-People judge.
+subtitle: ' People judge.
 I was not an exception.
 We are culturally trained to comment on things that happen in front of us.
-My most common one is…
+My most common one is… '
-"
-tags: [Empathy,Self Realization,Worldview,Mindfulness]
+tags:
+  - empathy
+  - self realization
+  - worldview
+  - mindfulness
 featuredImgPath: /media/wear-that-critique-hat-featured.png
 ---
 # Before You Wear That Critique Hat